Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/README.md

 ### <a name="input_virtual_network_address_space"></a> [virtual\_network\_address\_space](#input\_virtual\_network\_address\_space)

 Description: The address space for the virtual network.
-Must be specified if `virtual_network_creation_enabled == false`.
+Must be specified if `virtual_network_creation_enabled` is `true`.

 Type: `string`